apideck-libraries/portman/examples/cli-options/readme.md

 - **includeTests**: a toggle to generate Postman tests based on the OpenApi specification
 - **testSuiteConfigFile**: refers to the openapi-to-postman testsuite configuration file location, which defines the test suite generation (examples/cli-options/postman-testsuite.crm.json)
+- **envFile**: refers to the .env file you want to use for environment variable injection (/examples/cli-options/.env)
 - **postmanUid**: refers to the collection ID to upload the generated collection to your postman app
 - **runNewman**: a toggle to run newman on newly created collection